In 2005, Viktor & Rolf exploded onto the fragrance scene with Flowerbomb – truly putting this Dutch design duo on the map.

 It’s no surprise, then, that Flowerbomb turned the fragrance world on its head.
 Traditional top, heart and base notes…?
 Out of the window: it’s a ‘floral explosion’, interacting with individual pheromones to deliver a different sensorial experience for every wearer – always soft, always sensual.
 And its ‘grenade-style’ bottle now graces dressing tables worldwide.

-And now, launched spring 2014, there’s Bonbon – with another truly stunning bottle, as original as you’d expect from Viktor & Rolf.
-As the ‘noses’ behind the creation, Serge Majoullier and Cécile Matton, explain: ‘Our challenge was to create a bonbon à la Viktor & Rolf: a couture bonbon – sophisticated, unconventional, sensual, glamorous, on the edge – for supreme lea sure.’
+Bonbon launched in 2014 with another truly stunning bottle, as original as you’d expect from Viktor & Rolf.
+As the ‘noses’ behind the creation, Serge Majoullier and Cécile Matton, explain: ‘Our challenge was to create a bonbon à la Viktor & Rolf: a couture bonbon – sophisticated, unconventional, sensual, glamorous, on the edge – for supreme pleasure.’

 It’s a luscious ‘woody floriental’, so they tell us: ‘an addictive delicacy, an haute confiserie.’
 The name itself was the inspiration for the notes, the starting point a peach-flavoured caramel, which these well-known perfumers elegantly ‘dressed’ through a fruity overture, sparkling notes of peach and orange, and a base of creamy woods.
 The caramel, they explain, is evoked throughout: ‘clear, translucent and crackling in the top note, it becomes more flexible and milky in the middle note and finally darkens to give depth to the base note.’